More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Hydrodynamic Model

 and the myosin force balance by

-In this case, the mini-filament velocity profile, $\vec{v}_m$ is that which balances propulsive forces with density gradients.
+In this case, the minifilament velocity profile, $\vec{v}_m$ is that which balances propulsive forces with density gradients.

-Rearranging and substituting these expressions for the myosin velocity in therms of the myosin density into the continuity equations (Eq.~\eq{eq:myoContVortex}) this can be solved using the same shooting method as in the aster case, as to lowest order in $\epsilon$ these equations are completely decoupled from the actin dynamics.
-The boundary conditions are even identical.
-Solving this for $\chi_m=1$, $R=6$, $a=6$ and $k=10$ with shooting value $\rho_m(0.01)=0.412335913585$ gives the solutions plotted in Fig.~\fig{fig:spiralMyosinDensityVel}.
-The results are in-line with experimental observations, with an inward flux of mini-filaments giving way to a circular motion around a central foci, at which point the high densities are balanced by high dissociation rates.
+Rearranging and substituting these expressions for the myosin velocity in terms of the myosin density into the continuity equations (Eq.~\eq{eq:myoContVortex}) this can be solved using the same shooting method as in the aster case, as to lowest order in $\epsilon$ these equations are completely decoupled from the actin dynamics.
+The boundary conditions are identical to the aster case and we can solve again numerically with a shooting method.